TeskaLabs/asab-discovery/README.md

 In a distributed cluster, services are started, stopped, scaled, and moved across nodes.
 Their host names and ports change over time, so hard-coding backend addresses in every client does not scale.
-**Service discovery** solves this: each microservice registers itself when it starts and deregisters when it stops.
+**Service discovery** solves this: each microservice advertises itself when it starts and de-advertises when it stops.
 Other components then look up a logical identifier — such as `service_id` or `instance_id` — and receive the current list of reachable instances.

 That indirection is what makes a cluster operable.